dedalus94/iac-project/README.md

 ### Other files:

-- run.sh: a bash script to automate the deployment of stacks.
+- run.sh: a bash script to automate the deployment of stacks. <br>
 Arguments:

   - EXECUTION_MODE=$1 (only allows 'preview', 'deploy and 'delete)